PRTG API v2 Overview

 BODY_TOO_LARGE |

 The body of the POST request is too large.
-The limit for the body size is 15 kilobyte. |
+The limit for the body size is 15 KB. |

 EXECUTION_TIMEOUT |

-The execution time of a request may not exceed 25 seconds. |
+The execution time of a request took longer than 25 seconds. |

 FORBIDDEN |

-The requested action is not allowed with the user’s current privileges. |
+The requested action is not allowed with the user’s current access privileges. |

 GATEWAY_TIMEOUT |

-The request to the PRTG core server has timed out. |
+The request to the PRTG core server timed out. |

 INVALID_DURATION |

 The provided duration is invalid.
-Enter a duration seconds as floating point number. |
+Enter a duration in seconds as a floating-point number. |

 INVALID_FILTER |